Vyral/natasha-greenhalgh-recruiting/_posts/2019-11-19-how-do-renovation-loans-work.md

 **With this loan, you can buy a home for $150,000, finance $170,000 to include renovations, and finance these repairs to make the home look how you want.**

-Not all buyers have the vision to see a home that’s not so nice become a beautiful home.
+Not all buyers have the ability to imagine a sub-optimal home transforming into a beautiful home.
 You’re going to have to go through the exercise of showing them homes that have been renovated already, and show them that this is what their home would look like if we renovated it too.

 If you have any questions for us about renovation loans or anything else related to the real estate business, don’t hesitate to reach out and give us a call or send us an email.
 We look forward to speaking with you soon.